 - Field Scout Hand-Held Digital Moisture Meter: This tool is a more quantitative way of checking your infield skin’s soil moisture.
 In-fact, Luke mentions the percentages you will want to monitor for to know when to apply more water to your infield skin for optimum surface performance on a DuraEdge engineered infield soil.
 It’s a pricey tool, but for those who really want to be dialed into their infield skin and its moisture content, the accuracy of the Field Scout will show how their infield skin surface responds to various weather conditions.

 - Adjustable Weight Nail Drag: The video shows an older model of this Beacon workhorse nail drag.
 The newer, redesigned 2020 model now has 4 rows of hardened steel nails for an even finer textured scarification of your infield skin.
 It is much better balanced and now has the capacity to hold up to 9 Beacon Field Weights for adjusting equipment pressure for optimum infield skin penetration.
-Tip: Hook a float drag to it for an all-in-one infield skin groomer.
+PRO TIP: Hook a float or finishing drag to it for an all-in-one infield skin groomer.

 - Flexible Steel Mat Drag with Leveling Bar: Flexible steel mat drags have been around almost for as long as baseball has been.
 These mats can pulverize small soil clods, smooth infield skins and even drag in aerification cores and topdressings into turfgrass.
 The Leveling Bar, when mounted ahead of a finish drag, will do the bulk of the dirty work, shaving down medium to large piles of infield soils and topdressings and helping to level and redistribute them ahead of the drag.